aybora/wbdetr/README.md

 @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.
 PyTorch training code and pretrained models for **WB-DETR**.

+Our code is able to any (N,K) pair in WB-DETR(N-K) experiments.
+Yet, due to the limitation in computational resources only two experiments are done.
+One of it is WB-DETR (0-4) for ~350 epochs and the other is WB-DETR(2-8) for ~500 epochs.

 # Model Zoo
 **ADD TABLE OF EXPERIMENTS AND RESULTS**